 TAKING ACTION AGAINST Marine Debris

-Marine debris is not only unsightly, it’s dangerous to sea life, hazardous to human health, and costly to our economies.
+Marine debris is not only unsightly, but it’s also dangerous to sea life, hazardous to human health, and costly to our economies.
 Marine animals become entangled in debris, and even mistake it for food – often with fatal results.
-Divers, swimmers and beach goers can be directly harmed by encounters with marine debris or its toxins.
+Divers, swimmers, and beachgoers can be directly harmed by encounters with marine debris or its toxins.
 The environmental damage caused by plastic debris alone is estimated at US$13 billion a year.